davidrissato/graphql_ruby_using_idl/readme.md

     end
     ```

-15. Using _VSCode_, open `./app/controllers/graphql_controller.rb` and change the following lines:
+15. Using _VSCode_, open `./app/controllers/graphql_controller.rb` and change the following lines (if you haven't done it already in part 2):

     ```diff
     context = {